Second-Order Asymptotics of Two-Sample Tests: Divergence-Based Two-Sample Tests

 as $ \| \bm{\varepsilon} \|_{2} \rightarrow 0$ for some $(k-1) \times (k-1)$-dimensional positive-definite matrix $G(\mathbf{R})=[g_{ij}(\mathbf{R})]$ that depends on $\mathbf{R}$.
 In \eqref{eq:divdef1}, $\| \bm{\varepsilon} \|_{2}$ is the Euclidean norm of $\bm{\varepsilon}$. \item Let $R\in\mathcal{P}(\mathcal{Z})$, and let $\{S_n\}$ be a sequence of distributions in $\mathcal{P}(\mathcal{Z})$ that converges to a distribution $S$ on the boundary of $\mathcal{P}(\mathcal{Z})$.
 Then,

-\end{enumerate} \end{definition} \begin{remark} We follow the definition of divergence from the information geometry literature; refer \cite{AB216}, \cite{CL86}, \cite{CZPA209}.
+\end{enumerate} \end{definition} \begin{remark} We follow the definition of divergence from the information geometry literature; see, e.g., \cite{AB216,CL86,CZPA209}.
 In particular, according to \cite[Def.~1.1]{AB216}, a divergence must satisfy the first three conditions in Definition~\ref{divdef}.
 Often, the behavior of divergence on the boundary of $\mathcal{P}(\mathcal{Z})$ is not specified.
-In Definition~\ref{divdef}, we add the fourth condition to treat the case of sequences of distributions $\{S_n\}$ that lie in $\mathcal{P}(\mathcal{Z})$ but converge to a distribution on the boundary of $\mathcal{P}(\mathcal{Z})$.
-Note that condition 4) is consistent with conditions 1) and 2). \end{remark}
+In Definition~\ref{divdef}, we add the fourth condition to treat the case of sequences of distributions $\{S_n\}$ that lie in $\mathcal{P}(\mathcal{Z})$ but converge to a distribution on the boundary of $\mathcal{P}(\mathcal{Z})$. \end{remark} \begin{remark} Some divergences in the information theory literature, such as the total variation distance, do not qualify as divergences under Definition~\ref{divdef}, since they are not smooth functions of $\mathbf{S}$ and $\mathbf{R}$.
+Establishing the second-order asymptotics of divergence tests with such divergences would therefore require a different approach from the one adopted in this paper. \end{remark}